Skip to main content

 3.2 - Building your security packages

-You can build managed security services and packages in HighGround that you can sell and apply to your clients.
-Here is a overview of the steps involved:
+You can easily build and manage security services and packages in HighGround that are tailored to your clients' needs.
+Here's an overview of the steps involved:

-Create Security Services: create your security services, during which you will select what technologies and practices are included and map these the tools in your security stack.
+Create Security Services: Start by creating your security services, where you’ll select the technologies and practices you want to include.
+From there, you’ll map these services to the tools in your security stack, ensuring a seamless integration with your existing resources.

-Apply a Security Package to a Client: when a client decides to buy one of your security packages, you can apply this to the client with a single click.
-At this point, the tools in your security stack that you have included in the security package (via the security services) will be automatically applied to your clients.
+Apply a Security Package to a Client: Once a client decides to purchase one of your security packages, you can apply it to their account with just a single click.
+The tools from your security stack, which you’ve included in the security package through the security services, will be automatically applied to the client.
+This streamlined process saves you time and ensures the client’s security posture is instantly updated.

 4.0 - Governance & Resilience

-The majority of MSPs focus heavily on tools but have a weak spot when it comes to delivering on the governance and resilience needs of clients.
+Many MSPs tend to focus heavily on the tools they provide, but often fall short when it comes to meeting clients' governance and resilience needs.

-Whilst some MSPs have some or all of these capabilities internally, most will partner with MSSPs who specialize in these areas such as Governance, Risk & Compliance (GRC ) and Offensive Security like Penetration Testing.
+While some MSPs may have these capabilities in-house, the majority choose to partner with MSSPs (Managed Security Service Providers) who specialize in areas such as Governance, Risk & Compliance (GRC) and Offensive Security services, like Penetration Testing.

-For each of the Governance & Resilience items, you can select Yes, No or Under Review.
-For No and Under Review answers, you can add a note with additional information that will be useful for your team.
+For each of the Governance & Resilience items, you’ll have the option to select Yes, No, or Under Review.
+If you choose No or Under Review, you can add a note with relevant details to help keep your team informed and aligned.

 5.0 - Applying your stack on mass